Box Hill, Victoria: Post-war development

 Box Hill City was amalgamated with Nunawading City on 15 December 1994, to form Whitehorse City, renewing the boundaries that began with the Nunawading Parish and subsequent Shire.

 21st century

 More recently, Box Hill has experienced a construction boom, and is now home to high-rise buildings.
-These include the Australian Taxation Office's Box Hill Tower, the Whitehorse Towers and the 36-storey Sky One, standing at 122 metres tall.
+These include the Australian Taxation Office's Box Hill Tower, the Whitehorse Towers and the 36-storey Sky One, standing at 122 metres tall, which is the tallest building outside central Melbourne.
 More high-rises are under construction, including New Chinatown, a $450 million twin tower project which will serve as a modern "sibling" of the historic Chinatown in the CBD, with this development to consist of 10,000 square metres of mixed-purpose storefronts over three levels, a 4000-square-metre “Hawker Hall” containing street-style food stalls, a 1500-square-metre childcare centre, a Chinese language school and bookshop, Chinese herbalists, and a handful of Chinese and Western medicine clinics.